google/llvm-bazel/README.md

 # Status

-MLIR has Cuda and Vulkan support disabled.
+MLIR has Cuda support and the mlir-vulkan-runner disabled.
 LLVM does not yet have configuration detection and hardcodes values in the config.

 # Usage